sujaykhandekar/Automated-objects-removal-inpainter/README.md

 It will take sample images in the ./examples/my_small_data  directory and will create and produce result in directory ./checkpoints/resultsfinal.
 You can replace these input /output directories with your desired ones. numbers after --remove specifies objects to be removed in the images.
 ABove command will remove 3(bird) and 15(people) from the images.
 Check segmentation-classes.txt for all removal options along with it's number.

 Output images will all be 256x256.
-It takes around 10 mintues for 1000 images on NVIDIA GeForce GTX 1650
+It takes around 10 minutes for 1000 images on NVIDIA GeForce GTX 1650

 for better quality but slower runtime you can use  this command
 ```